Motor vehicles on construction sites.

 (l) Vehicle safety inspections.

-• All vehicles in use must be checked at the beginning of each shift to make sure that the following parts, equipment, and accessories are in safe operating condition and free of apparent damage that could cause failure while in use:
+• You must check all vehicles in use at the beginning of each shift to make sure that the following parts, equipment, and accessories are in safe operating condition and free of apparent damage that could cause failure while in use:

 – Service brakes (including trailer brake connections);